Chicago Auto Accident Attorneys for People Injured in U-Turn Accidents

 (2) A vehicle shall not be driven in the lane except when preparing for or making a left turn from or into the roadway or when preparing for or making a U turn when otherwise permitted by law.

-What this means is that U-turns must be treated as left turns and motorists must only perform a U-turn from the left lane, must only enter the intersection while a traffic signal permits it and anyone performing such a maneuver must yield the right of way to oncoming traffic and pedestrians.
+What this means is that U-turns must be treated as left turns and motorists must only perform a U-turn from the most left lane and only enter the intersection while a traffic signal permits it.
+Any driver performing this maneuver must yield the right of way to oncoming traffic and pedestrians.
 Additionally, the U-turn must only be performed from a location where it is legal to do so.

-U-turn accidents can be minor affairs but they also have the potential to cause major accidents that require complex and extensive litigation to solve afterward.
-The types of accidents that result from improper U-turns include the following.
+While some U-turn accidents are minor incidents, some U-turn maneuvers have the potential to cause major accidents that require complex and extensive litigation to legally resolve.
+Some accidents resulting from improper U-turns include:

-- Motorcycle accident— motorcyclists are more difficult to notice and are often the victims of accidents involving other drivers who fail to see them or provide the same rights to them that other vehicles deserve.
+- Motorcycle accident — Motorcyclists are sometimes difficult to notice and are often the victims of accidents involving other drivers who fail to see them or provide the same rights to them that all vehicles sharing the road deserve.

-- Multiple vehicle accident— accidents involving chain reactions can occur because of a reckless or negligent U-turn when the angle of impact causes one vehicle to slide into oncoming traffic or into other vehicles occupying the intersection.
-These accidents become more difficult to litigate because of the complexity in establishing which parties are liable and to what extent.
+- Multiple vehicle accidents — Chain reaction accidents can occur because of a reckless or negligent U-turn when the angle of impact causes one vehicle to slide into oncoming traffic or into other vehicles occupying the intersection.
+These accidents can be difficult to litigate because of the complexity in establishing which parties are liable and to what extent.

 How to Maximize your Recovery Following a Chicago U-turn Accident

-Even at lower speeds, U-turn accidents can be the cause of serious injuries that require medical treatment and rehabilitation.
+Even at lower speeds, U-turn accidents can cause severe injuries that require medical treatment and rehabilitation.
 The cost of your medical bills and physical recovery should not become a burden if someone else’s actions were the cause of your injuries.
-The Rosenfeld Injury Lawyers Chicago auto accident law team is comprised of specialists who are versed in Illinois traffic law, an accident reconstruction team who can establish the cause of your accident and who is to be held liable and a team of medical experts and economists who can place an accurate value on your case.
+The Rosenfeld Injury Lawyers Chicago auto accident law team is comprised of specialists who are versed in Illinois traffic law, an accident reconstruction team who can establish the cause of your accident and who is to be held liable, and a team of medical experts and economists who can determine an accurate value on your case.

-We’ve helped thousands of clients recover compensation for their medical bills, out of pocket expenses, lost wages and pain and suffering endured as a result of their injuries.
-Contact us today to learn more about your legal options and how we can put our resources to work to give you the best chance of a successful recovery and to maximize the amount of compensation you can recover in the process.
-If we are unable to secure damages on your behalf, our services will be free of charge.
+We’ve helped thousands of clients recover compensation for their medical bills, out of pocket expenses, lost wages, pain, and suffering endured as a result of their injuries.
+Contact us today to learn more about your legal options and how we can put our resources to work for you.
+We work on your behalf to give you the best opportunity for a successful recovery and obtain the maximum amount of financial compensation you deserve.
+If we are unable to recover damages on your behalf, our services will be free of charge.